rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 [![How staking in the protocol flows](/images/rp-infographic-staking-protocol-flow.png)](https://www.rocketpool.net/images/infographic-rocket-pool-2.png)

-### Protocol operator vs Staking as a Service (SaaS) provider?
+### Independent node operator vs Staking as a Service (SaaS) provider?

-Protocols support a wide array of actors, including service providers.
+Rocket Pool protocols support a wide array of actors, including independent node operators and service providers.

 Web3 is full of highly knowledgeable Staking as a Service providers, helping the world better access the proof of stake landscape with projects like Ethereum.
 They support everything from institutional capital, to hedge funds, family offices and everything in between.